Paul Allender

-Paul Allender (born 17 November 1970) is a lead guitarist best known for his work with the British extreme metal band Cradle of Filth.
-He was a longtime member with stints in the band from 1992–1995 and then again from 1999–2014.
+Paul James Allender (born 17 November 1970) is an English guitarist, best known for his work with the English extreme metal band Cradle of Filth.
+He was a longtime member with stints in the band from 1992 to 1995 and then again from 1999 to 2014.

 Cradle of Filth

 He joined the band as the guitarist late 1991, and stayed until late 1994 when he left Cradle of Filth to join The Blood Divine.
 In 1998 Paul Allender started another band called Primary Slave.
 In 2000, just before Primary Slave signed a recording contract, he rejoined Cradle of Filth on the band's album, Midian after receiving a call from Dani Filth, along with drummer Adrian Erlandsson and keyboardist Martin Powell.

-As of April 2014 Paul Allender has once again left Cradle of Filth.
+In April of 2014, Paul Allender once again left Cradle of Filth.